 Freefood Vegan Restaurant

-The final stop is Johannesburg – the city which doesn’t have the best reputation when it comes to safety, but I did enjoy my time there anyway.
-One of the highlights is visiting the Apartheid Museum to learn more about the dark history of South Africa.
-Also, check out Nelson Mandela Square in Sandton and have delicious vegan food at Freefood restaurant.
-The best way to get around is definitely an Uber which is a safe and easy option!
+The final stop is Johannesburg—a city that doesn’t always have the best reputation for safety, but I still really enjoyed my time there.
+A must-visit is the Apartheid Museum, where you can learn more about South Africa’s dark history.
+Don’t miss Nelson Mandela Square in Sandton, and make sure to grab some delicious vegan food at Freefood restaurant.
+The easiest and safest way to get around the city is by Uber.

 Where to Stay: